 By DeAnn Tucker, MHA, RHIA, CHPS, CCS

-November 2 is compliance day for the Office of the National Coordinator (ONC) for Health Information Technology and the Centers for Medicare and Medicaid Services’ (CMS) final rules on interoperability and information blocking.
+April 5 is compliance day for the Office of the National Coordinator (ONC) for Health Information Technology’s final rule on information blocking.
+(The compliance timeline can be accessed here).

-The ONC’s 21st Century Cures Act: Interoperability, Information Blocking, and the ONC Health IT Certification Program and CMS’ Interoperability and Patient Access final rules will impact virtually every healthcare organization with access to electronic health information (EHI) and empower patients and caregivers with greater access to and control over their health information.
+The ONC’s 21st Century Cures Act: Interoperability, Information Blocking, and the ONC Health IT Certification Program, as well as CMS’ companion Interoperability and Patient Access final rules will impact virtually every healthcare organization with access to electronic health information (EHI) and empower patients and caregivers with greater access to and control over their health information.

 Starting with information blocking, this article will focus on the structure of the final rules, which stakeholders will be affected, and how to comply with the regulations.

 With eight defined exceptions (see Fig. 1), the information blocking final rule prohibits health providers, technology vendors, health information exchanges, and health information networks from practices that inhibit the exchange, use, or access of EHI.